Last Updated on

 Various Types of Locomotor Skills

-Kids love to jump!
-It’s something they learn instinctively and need not be taught!
+Kids love to jump.
+It’s something they learn instinctively and need not be taught.
 Expect your little one to perform that little dance of victory and jump of joy when he is happy.
-To avoid any inadvertent injury while jumping you may teach him the correct jumping technique!
+To avoid any inadvertent injury while jumping you may teach him the correct jumping technique.

+At age of 18-24 months, a baby learns to run.
+Initially, the baby might lose the balance or fall forwards not able to control the momentum of the body.
 After a few attempts, your kids will start running.
 Kids find running to be a very enjoyable sport.
 However, it’s highly recommended that you ensure that your kids maintain correct posture while running.
 Children can be quite clumsy in the beginning so as parents you must keep an eye on your child when he starts running.

 Galloping sideways is termed as sliding.
 A slide in the park is the most effective way to make the children understand the concept of sliding.
 You may also check out the toddler slides for your very young kids before they go for some actual stuff.